 Step 1: Check that you and your horse / pony are eligible to compete at the Championships.
-There are various levels, so check the Rules page for details.
+There are various levels, so check the Rules & Restrictions tab for details.

-Step 4: Ride – compete – qualify – repeat!
-You can compete in 2 levels of championship e.g. Intro & Prelim or Prelim & Novice and compete in up to 4 championship classes, you’ll need a qualification for each championship, there is also an open Derby Challenge class.
+Step 5: Ride – compete – qualify – repeat!
+You can compete in 3 levels of championship which must be consecutive heights e.g. 60cm, 70cm & 80cm but not 60cm, 80cm & 1m.
+You’ll need a qualification for each championship, there is also an open Derby Challenge class.

-Step 6: Read the schedule for all the need-to-know information and then Enter your championship classes (by 18th August at the latest, but early entry is advised), don’t forget warm up and open classes, stabling, bedding, hay and get ready for the best show of the year!
+Step 6: Read the timetable and schedule for all the need-to-know information and then Enter your championship classes (from 1st to 18th August, early entry is advised), don’t forget warm up and open classes, stabling, bedding, hay and get ready for the best show of the year!